rapidez/docs/src/5.x/upgrading.md

 ### Relationships

-Relationships that relate to `entity_id` (or also `sku` on the Product model) will be unaffected.
+Relationships that relate to `entity_id` (or also `sku` on the product model) will be unaffected.

 ### Attribute changes

-The base Product and Category models now query the `catalog_product_entity` and `catalog_category_entity` tables.
+The base product and category models now query the `catalog_product_entity` and `catalog_category_entity` tables.
 All of the attributes get added by using relations, which means you won't have direct access to attribute data in queries anymore.
 We have created a `whereAttribute` helper for this.
 For example:

 ```diff
 -Product::where('color', 'red')->get();